 What to do if case of reviewer has appropriated an author’s idea or data

-Innovare Academic Sciences journals are open access journals, free to access, read and print.
+IAS journals are open access journals, free to access, read and print.
 There is no pay-per-view, pay-per-print fee for the published articles.
 There are no editorial/peer review charges being solicited from the authors.
-However, the journal charges minimum amount towards author registration (on accepted article, after peer review) for publishing and maintaining the content online, outsourcing facilities, tools and resources towards publication of the article.
-For details of the fee of various journals published by IAS, Please visit their respective websites.
+However, the journal charges a minimum amount towards author registration (on the accepted article, after peer review) for publishing and maintaining the content online, outsourcing facilities, tools and resources towards publication of the article.
+For details of the fee of various journals published by IAS, please visit their respective websites.